oncodash/ontoweaver/README.md

 OntoWeaver provides the `fusion.reconciliate` function, that implements a sane default reconciliation of nodes.
-It merges nodes having the same identifier and the same type, taking care of not loosing any property.
+It merges nodes having the same identifier and the same type, taking care of not losing any property.
 When nodes have the same property field showing different values, it aggregates the values in a list.